 Those dreaded dark under-eye circles happen to the best of us – even when we finally attain the mythical 8 hours of sleep.
-It turns out, the dark colouration under your eyes aren’t just caused by a lack of sleep, in fact, a whole host of factors contribute to panda eyes.
-Causes include genetics, age, sun damage, seasonal allergies or a result of blood vessels, which cause a reddish-purple hue to develop under your eyes.
+It turns out, the dark colouration under your eyes is not specifically caused by a lack of sleep, in fact, a whole host of factors contribute to panda eyes.
+Causes include genetics, age, sun damage, seasonal allergies or a result of constricted blood vessels, which cause a reddish-purple hue to develop under your eyes.

 And while we may not be able to prevent dark under-eye circles, we can minimise them.

 Tips from the experts…

 We chatted to Lucoh Mhlongo, Elizabeth Arden Celebrity Makeup Artist and got a few expert tips: